ibaaj/Paris-Dashboard/README.md

 ### Get RATP schedules 📋 and alerts 💩 in realtime 🌟

 #### GTFS Data
 You can parse the STIF GTFS ("*General Transit Feed Specification*") Data (CSV files) which contains all the STIF schedules for 3 next weeks available [here](opendata.stif.info/explore/dataset/offre-horaires-tc-gtfs-idf/table/) (70MB compressed, +500MB uncompressed).
+It's how the CityMapper app works.

 It's a little bit difficult to understand how the data is linked 🔬, but you will find the *station-id* of your station in `stops.txt`, all the *stop schedules* (but not the full date, just hh:mm:ss) of your station in `stop_times.txt` (and all the trips), the *service-id* of each trip in `trips.txt` and finally *the date* (yyyymmdd, linked with that last data, in `calendar.txt` or `calendar_dates.txt`).